robot-i-o/rio-hw/README.md

 realsense-viewer
 ```

-Record3d: (iPhone only) Download the [Record3D iOS app](https://record3d.app/) and keep the app running in the background.
+Record3d (iOS device): Download the [Record3D app](https://record3d.app/) and keep the app running in the background.
 You may need to pay for both "Full Version" and "Wi-Fi Streaming & RGBD Videos" in-app purchases or restore purchases.
 ```bash
 sudo ./scripts/setup/record3d.sh
 # Enable "Settings -> Higher-quality LiDAR recording" to capture data at higher resolution.